helm/helm-www/content/en/docs/chart_best_practices/conventions.md

 Neither uppercase letters nor underscores can be used in chart names.
 Dots should not be used in chart names.

-The directory that contains a chart MUST have the same name as the chart.
-Thus, the chart `nginx-lego` MUST be created in a directory called `nginx-lego/`.
-This is not merely a stylistic detail, but a requirement of the Helm Chart format.

 ## Version Numbers

 Wherever possible, Helm uses [SemVer 2](https://semver.org) to represent version